junhyungparker/OSS21-1_FinalProject/README.md

             - dpkg -L chromium-chromedriver

 ### Information:
 ##### + BeautifulSoup does not work because the HISNet website is coded with HTML along with JavaScript, so a heavier program is needed - Selenium.
+Moreover, the menu text is within another HTML other than the main HTML, so the code:
+    search = driver.find_element_by_xpath("/html/frameset/frame[1]")"
-Moreover, the menu text is within another HTML other than the main HTML, so the code "search = driver.find_element_by_xpath("/html/frameset/frame[1]")" is needed to switch from the larger frame of HTML to the HTML frame where the menu text resides in.
+is needed to switch from the larger frame of HTML to the HTML frame where the menu text resides in.

 ### For further help, contact:
     ##21700303@handong.edu